swaptacular/swpt_accounts/protocol.rst

 ledger. [#sequential-transfer]_

-.. [#sequential-transfer] Note that `AccountTransfer`_ messages can be processd out-of-order.
-For example, transfer #3 can be processed right after transfer #1, and only then, transfer #2 may be received.
+.. [#sequential-transfer] Note that `AccountTransfer`_ messages can be received out-of-order.
+For example, "transfer #3" could be received right after transfer #1, and only then, "transfer #2" might be received.
+In this case, the natural sequence of transfers would be broken, and "transfer #3" would habe to be added to the ledger only after transfer #2 had been processed as well.

 Received `AccountTransfer`_ message